 Where to Stay Near The Original Muscle Beach Santa Monica

 There are many hotel options that are all within one half mile to Original Muscle Beach Santa Monica, shopping and great food.
-Whether you love fitness or not, a stay near the Original Muscle Beach, CA is sure to be entertaining.
+Whether you’re a fitness fanatic or not, a stay near the Original Muscle Beach is sure to be entertaining.

-Shore Hotel in Santa Monica is a certified property that offers eco-friendly accommodations with stunning views of the Pacific Ocean.
-With perfect views of Santa Monica Pier, Original Muscle Beach and Third Street Promenade as well as popular shopping districts, Shore Hotel is a great place to start exploring Santa Monica.
+Shore Hotel in Santa Monica is a LEED certified property that offers eco-friendly accommodations with stunning views of the Pacific Ocean.
+With perfect views of Santa Monica Pier and Original Muscle Beach as well as popular shopping districts, Shore Hotel is a great place to start exploring Santa Monica.

 The Georgian Hotel is one of the only places to experience true 1940s Old Hollywood glamour near one of the finest beaches in Los Angeles.
 Enjoy signature cocktails from the Veranda Restaurant as you take in the beautiful Southern California sunset — you won’t be disappointed by the beachfront views, great food and great music.

-For other luxury hotels in Santa Monica right next to the beach, visit Viceroy Santa Monica, Loews Santa Monica Beach Hotel, Shutters on the Beach, JW Marriott Santa Monica Le Merigot, or Hotel Casa del Mar.
+For other luxury hotels in Santa Monica near Original Muscle Beach, visit Viceroy Santa Monica, Loews Santa Monica Beach Hotel, Shutters on the Beach, Le Merigot Santa Monica, or Hotel Casa del Mar.
 These seaside beach havens offer expansive pool terraces and spacious rooms that provide sophisticated guest comfort.
 If you want to be close to everything you could want in Los Angeles, choose one of these luxury accommodations.

 From boutique and mid-range hotels in Santa Monica to affordable economical hotels, Santa Monica has accommodations that will meet the needs of any budget.
-Seaview Hotel offers stylish and minimalistic suite-style rooms and a rooftop deck!
-Or, if you’re still feeling nostalgic after visiting Original Muscle Beach, stay at one of the original historic hotels in Santa Monica, Hotel Carmel.
+If you’re still feeling nostalgic after visiting Original Muscle Beach, stay at one of the original historic hotels in Santa Monica, Hotel Carmel.
 This hotel landmark is one block from the beach, one block from the Third Street Promenade and a short walk or quick bike ride to Santa Monica Pier — plus it’s close to dining and shopping at Santa Monica Place.

-DoubleTree Suites by Hilton Santa Monica, Wyndham Santa Monica Beach at the Pier and Ocean Lodge Hotel Santa Monica Beach aren’t too far from Original Muscle Beach either.
-These contemporary style suites allow visitors to take in the breathtaking views of the dramatic coastline, enjoy casual California cuisine and easily explore the neighborhoods.
+Hilton Santa Monica Hotel & Suites and Ocean Lodge Hotel Santa Monica Beach aren’t too far from Original Muscle Beach Santa Monica either.
+These contemporary-style suites allow visitors to take in the breathtaking views of the dramatic coastline, enjoy casual California cuisine and easily explore the neighborhoods.
 Don’t forget to look for deals during off-peak seasons (spring and fall) with value packages during the summer season.

 Ocean View Hotel and Sea Blue Hotel, also located close to the beach and the famous Santa Monica Pier, are additional budget hotel options for your stay in Santa Monica.
-These charming Cali-style hotels let you experience the area like a true local: stress- free and laid-back.
+These charming Cali-style hotels let you experience the area like a true local: comfortable and laid-back.

 With 41 hotels in Santa Monica, planning your stay is easy – whether it’s near Original Muscle Beach or in one of the city’s eight diverse neighborhoods.